-I discussed the Facebook Page vs. Profile question in regards to writers a while back, but the issue also applies to businesses, as well as the users who manage the business’ online presence.
+I discussed the Facebook Page vs. Profile question in regards to writers a while back, but the issue also applies to businesses, as well as the users who manage the businesses’ online presence.
 This week alone, I had three separate clients ask about how these two types of Facebook presences work, so I thought I’d address the question in more detail here.
 For those who want the quick lowdown, head straight to the crib sheet.

 As mentioned in the above article:

-Because Don is the administrator for the SCDP Page, he has complete control over it and can add/remove other users and decide how much control each gets.
+Because Don is the administrator for the SCDP Page, he has complete control over it and can add/remove other users and decide how much control each individual has.
 Because he has complete trust in Peggy, he gives her admin-level access, which allows her to have the exact same control he does.
 Pete, on the other hand, has shown his vindictive side more than a few times, so Don only gives him editor-level access, meaning Pete can post to the Facebook Page but cannot add/remove other users.
 Don, Peggy, and Pete all manage the SCDP Facebook Page by logging into their personal accounts.

 A few of my clients have been confused by this setup, asking me for the “login to their Facebook Page.”
 They already have the login: It’s the very same one they use for their personal Profile.
 It sometimes takes them a while to understand why this is, so I’ve created the following diagram: